Authorities urge trampers to take personal locator beacon into the bush

-Police and outdoor experts are urging trampers to take a personal beacon with them after the dramatic rescue of two trampers who lost in the bush for 19 days.
+Police and outdoor experts are urging trampers to take a personal beacon with them after the dramatic rescue of two trampers lost in the bush for 19 days.

 Dion Reynolds and Jessica O'Connor, both 23, were rescued amid emotional scenes yesterday when a search helicopter spotted smoke from a fire they had made.